 Reporting Spam in Colorado

-Here is an example of the reply I receive when reporting spam to Microsoft email:
+Here is an example of a reply I receive when reporting spam to Microsoft email:

 RE: SRX1286244878ID – FW: Affordable SEO And Link Building Services